- Books, Literature, and Writing

 Five Writing Prompts When the Words Are Elusive

 To help you become fully aware of the limitless writing prompts, consider the following for inspiration:

 - Contemplate the sky, daytime or nighttime, but especially nighttime.
 You will find ideas sprinkled around the heavens like the stars.
 Skywatching can lead to an article on weather, clouds, astrology, or comets - and that's just the beginning of what waits for you among the heavens.

 - Observe your dog.
 Dog watching can lead to fiction and/or nonfiction.
 Dog owners want to know about the best food, the best vet practices, the best flea/tick treatments, etc. Stories are written around the antics of the dogs in our lives and the way they interact with us.
 Consider using the dog as a catalyst for a new romance story.
 If not a dog, then use a cat to stir your imagination.

 - Get out.
 Take a trip to the grocery store or the market.
 Articles about food abound, good and bad.
 So are articles about health and wellness.
 You can people watch while there and get your inspiration.
 How about etiquette while in line?
 Or what about a story about the mom with four young children all clamoring for attention?
 Then there is the mom with the teenager who is trying her best to disappear into the floor.
 Fiction or nonfiction can emerge from each scenario.

-- Eavesdrop on conversations.
-A favorite of many writers, particularly fiction writers, is to simply sit at their favorite coffee spot or the park and watch people.
+- Eavesdrop on conversations, surreptitiously, of course.
+A favorite of many writers prompt, particularly fiction writers, is to simply sit at their favorite coffee spot or the park and watch people.
 Listen to the cadence of their voices.
 People around have many stories to tell and if you listen closely enough you may find something to write about.

 - Review old photos or old movies - your family's or others.
 Recall the family history.
 Pull your story, article or even a poem or two from them.